-Getting Started with Blazor MultiSelect DropDown in Web App
+Getting Started with Blazor MultiSelect Dropdown in Blazor Web App

-This section briefly explains about how to include Blazor MultiSelect DropDown component in your Blazor Web App using Visual Studio.
+This section briefly explains about how to include Blazor MultiSelect Dropdown component in your Blazor Web App using Visual Studio, Visual Studio Code, and the .NET CLI.

 Create a new Blazor Web App